 Testing in small ways builds risk aversion.

 “Fail faster, succeed sooner” attributed to David Kelly of IDEO is a core design idea used by many entrepreneurs.
 Entrepreneurs I think have a high innate tolerance for risk while designers I think do it in very small increments in order minimize the sense of risk over the entire process.
 A designers constant looping and testing helps form confidence in the final solution through incremental steps.
 When the workshop participants arrive at the finish line and chairs are lined up to test holding ten pounds, which is part of the challenge, the fear of failure I think is somewhat masked by having prototypes of many possibilities.
 In the end, with many colleagues presenting options, there is also the sense that one will win.
 From there they can keep iterating to build an ideal chair for Steve if they keep going for more rounds.
-And as Kelly might say, they have grained some creative confidence in the process.
+And as Kelly might say, they have gained some creative confidence in the process.